College football kicks off in late August, with Week Zero games between Arizona and Hawaii and an intrastate matchup between Miami and Florida.

 Just as the NFL playoffs begin, the peak of the College Football Playoff will arrive.

 On Jan.
-13, 2020, at the Mercedes-Benz Superdome in New Orleans, the last two teams standing will duke it out for college football supremacy.
+10, 2022, at the Lucas Oil Stadium in Indianapolis, the last two teams standing will duke it out for college football supremacy.

 How can I watch the CFP title game?